 Since 2013, Los Angeles artist Micol Hebron has been examining female representation in contemporary commercial art galleries throughout the world.
 Her “Gallery Tally,” incorporating nearly 5,300 artists at more than 500 galleries in 33 cities, shows that the average ratio for female artists is 31%.
 Spruth Magers, according to her, has a 28% roster of female artists.
 In other tallies Hauser Wirth & Schimmel’s Gallery has a 32% roster of female artists closer to 50% parity than Pace (14% female artists), Gagosian (15% female artists), or David Zwirner (28% female artists).
 Hebron also analyzed top auction sales at Sotheby’s, Christie’s, and Bonhams & Butterfields from 2012-2014.
 Work by female artists, both living and deceased, drew 11 to 14 cents on the dollar compared with their male counterparts!

-Let’s take a look at just a few examples of what female artists had to endure.
+Let’s take a look at just a few examples of what female artists have had to endure.
 Louise Nevelson, one of the greatest sculptors of the 20th century, was nearly 50 years old when the art world noticed her.
 Louise Bourgeois – sculptor, installation artist, painter, and print-maker – had her first retrospective when she was 70 years old.
 Carmen Herera sold her first painting at the age of 89.
 Being shown at the Whitney Museum in 2016 granted Herera the status that should have been hers for decades.
 Before being allowed to join Spiral, a collective of some 15 African American male artists, Emma Amos had to submit her work to them for approval.
 Painter and fabric artist Faith Ringgold has quoted the words of politician and educator Shirley Chisholm when she talks about herself in the art world, “Of my two handicaps, being female put more obstacles in my path than being black.”

-“The Women’s Studio” hopes to redress discrimination by writing about and showing art works by female artists.
+“The Women’s Studio” hopes to redress discrimination by writing about and showing art works by modern and contemporary female artists.
 April 30th marks the start of this endeavor with the first 200 female artists.
-“The Woman’s Studio” will continue to add artists and to regularly update artists already listed in an effort to introduce and promote the work of modern and contemporary female artists.
+“The Woman’s Studio” will continue to add artists and to regularly update artists already listed in an effort to introduce and promote the work of female artists.